 When you trade futures on an exchange like BitMEX, you will open a position each time you make a buy or sell order.
 When the position is closed, you will have made either a gain or loss.

 The Australian Tax Office has not yet issued specific tax guidance for the treatment of margin trading.
 A safe approach is to include the gains or losses in your total capital gains calculations.
-A crypto tax solution calculates your capital gains for margin trading automatically so you don’t have to do this manually.
+A crypto tax software calculates your capital gains for margin trading automatically so you don’t have to do this manually.

-Taxable income from Mining & Staking
+Taxable Income from Mining & Staking

 Mining of cryptocurrency